couchbase/query/docs/n1ql-preview-model.md

 specified, with each expression specified to sort in ascending or descending order.

-Without an ordering stage, Couchbase queries are not guaranteed to return results in any particular order.
+Without an ordering stage, N1QL queries are not guaranteed to return results in any particular order.

-The ordering stage is essentially equivalent to the corresponding relational stage, except for the availability of additional expressions in Couchbase.
+The ordering stage is essentially equivalent to the corresponding relational stage, except for the availability of additional expressions in N1QL.

 #### Paginating